-Should you dog have any of the above side effects (or any not listed), you should consult with your vet as soon as possible.
-In addition, before giving your dog any pill, chew or supplement, read the product label.
+Should your dog have any of the above side effects (or any not listed), you should consult with your vet as soon as possible.
+Additionally, before giving your dog any pill, chew or supplement, read the product label.
 In many cases, most supplements should be taken with food and/or water.
 In many cases, following label instructions may possibly prevent any unfortunate side effects.

 What Ingredients Are in Dog Hip & Joint Supplements?